 Bone density checks

 A bone density test to screen for osteoporosis is recommended for women older than 60, as well as for some men with risk factors, such as smoking or steroid use.
 If results are normal, the test may be repeated every 10 to 15 years, depending on risk factors.
-Checks every two to three years are recommended for patients who have low or decreasing bone mass.
+Checks every two to three years are recommended for patients with low or decreasing bone mass.

 Recommendations are similar to those for younger adults, with the addition of a high dose flu shot each year, as well as the pneumonia vaccine, which is recommended once at 65 and boosted every 10 years, or more frequently for people with chronic health conditions.

-Medication review
+Medication review for safety and savings

 Older adults may take a range of medications, and it’s important to regularly review that list.
+As a person ages, some medications may not be tolerated, and others could have potential interactions.
+And it could be that some medications may no longer be necessary.

-The power of being proactive
+The power of being proactive at 65+

 The old adage holds – an ounce of prevention is worth a pound of cure.
+By keeping up with screenings and preventive actions, age can come gracefully and in a healthy way.